-By focusing on outcomes and goals that matter most to patients, our objective is to ensure that every single patient feels listened to, understood and helped in the most effective and meaningful way.
-Dr. Christina Salazar, a gynecologist specializing in management of complex women’s health conditions in the Women’s Health Institute, explains that this approach to patient care is unique to medicine.
+By focusing on outcomes and goals that matter most to patients, our objective is to ensure that every single patient feels listened to, understood, and helped in the most effective and meaningful way.
+Dr. Christina Salazar, a gynecologist specializing in the management of complex women’s health conditions in Women’s Health, a partnership between Ascension Seton and UT Health Austin, explains that this approach to patient care is unique to medicine.
 She says that healthcare providers rarely have the opportunity to carve out time to sit as a team and discuss each patient as an individual and then together develop a treatment plan utilizing a variety of resources already available on the team.

 “It’s about getting back to the human side of medicine, and focusing on how we can better the system for patients that require specialized care,” said Dr. Salazar.

 The care team approach is designed to utilize medical opinions from a variety of specialists to review a patient’s history, symptoms, lifestyle as well as emotional and mental health to put together a long-term care plan that is unique to the patient’s needs.
 “Having the ability to unite dietitians, social workers, and physical therapists into an academic setting allows us to have a very functional, supportive, and caring medical team.
 That has been the largest contributing factor in providing phenomenal caring for our patients,” said Dr. Salazar.
 “I think the ability for us to apply the resources available to us and collaborate with our colleagues in the Musculoskeletal Institute has been very effective.
 Our mission as a clinic is to serve as a unique resource for the community and help provide solutions by looking at the patient from a new perspective.
 After reaching their goals, we graduate these patients and send them back to their primary providers.